TECH BUYER Apr 2020 - IDC Perspective - Doc # US45799720

 Talent as Competitive Advantage: Enabling the Future of Work

-By: Amy Loomis, Ph.D.Research Director, Future of Work, Shannon KalvarResearch Manager , IT Service Management and Client Virtualization, Jean Philippe BouchardVice-President, Future of Work and Mobility Research, Holly MuscolinoResearch Vice President, Content and Process Strategies and the Future of Work, Lisa RowanResearch Vice President, HR, Talent, and Learning Strategies, Marianne KoldingVice President, European Core Research Excellence Leader, European Skills Practice, Simon PiffVice President of Security Practice, Kazuko IchikawaGroup Manager, PC, Mobile & Client Solution, IDC Japan, Evan HardieResearch Director, Future of Work, Printers & Digital Displays
+By: Amy Loomis, Ph.D.Research Director, Future of Work, Shannon KalvarResearch Manager , IT Service Management and Client Virtualization, Jean Philippe BouchardVice-President, Future of Work and Mobility Research, Holly MuscolinoResearch Vice President, Content Strategies and the Future of Work, Lisa RowanResearch Vice President, HR, Talent, and Learning Strategies, Marianne KoldingVice President, European Core Research Excellence Leader, European Skills Practice, Simon PiffVice President of Security Practice, Kazuko IchikawaGroup Manager, PC, Mobile & Client Solution, IDC Japan, Evan HardieResearch Director, Future of Work, Printers & Digital Displays

 This IDC Perspective, in addition to exploring talent limitations and new talent sourcing models, examines how to rethink the talent equation.
 In an era when business needs and technical skills are evolving more rapidly than ever, job roles are also shifting, causing organizations to seek new ways to attract and develop top talent.
 Our dynamic business climate requires new approaches for sourcing and developing both technical and leadership expertise.
 IDC's Future of Work Survey indicates that there are broad challenges to finding limited available talent across the globe.
 Technology leaders are turning talent limitations into competitive advantage by focusing on employee experiences that in turn drive stronger client engagement.
 They continuously explore the boundaries and opportunities for human-machine collaboration and establish intelligent digital work environments to improve business outcomes.
 These efforts encompass an evolution from hierarchical to empathic leadership, fostering a culture of innovation-based growth that drives competitive advantage.